Principled RL for Flow Matching Emerges from the Chunk-level Policy Optimization: Introduction

 Our contributions can be summarized as follows:

-\begin{itemize} \item We are the first to introduce the chunk-level RL optimization for T2I generation.
-We pinpoint that chunk-level optimization alleviates the inaccurate advantage attribution and mitigates the neglect of temporal dynamics from GRPO-based approaches.
+\begin{itemize} \item We pioneer chunk-level RL for T2I generation.
+By treating consecutive flow matching steps as a single action, we mitigate the adverse effects of inaccurate advantage attribution presented in GRPO methods, leading to better training stability.

-\item We propose Chunk-GRPO, a novel chunk-level approach for flow-matching-based T2I generation, which integrates chunk-level optimization with temporal-dynamic-guided chunking.
-An optional weighted sampling strategy is introduced to push Chunk-GRPO further.
+\item We propose GCPO, a novel chunk-level policy optimization approach in post-training flow matching for T2I generation, which integrates chunk-level importance ratio with temporal-dynamic-guided chunking.
+An optional weighted sampling strategy is introduced to further boost performance.